-Joy Herbers writes, edits, publishes, and maintains content related to corporate communications, marketing, and billing.
-She also leads the company’s content strategy initiatives.
-Before teaming with E Source, she worked as an editor and copywriter at a business-to-business (B2B) marketing firm whose clients included IBM, SAP, and Cisco.
-Joy holds a BA in English with a minor in French from the University of California at Davis.
+Joy Herbers researches, writes, and edits reports across all E Source services.
+As the company’s content strategist, she leads enterprise-wide content strategy initiatives.
+Before teaming with E Source, Joy worked as an editor and copywriter at a business-to-business (B2B) marketing firm whose clients included IBM, SAP, and Cisco.
+She holds a BA in English with a minor in French from the University of California at Davis.

 Content by this author